pgbouncer/pgbouncer/doc/usage.md

 current_connections
 :   Current number of connections for this database.

+max_client_connections
+:   Maximum number of allowed connections for this pgbouncer instance, as set by max_db_client_connections per database.

+current_client_connections
+:   Current number of connections for this pgboucer instance.

 paused
 :   1 if this database is currently paused, else 0.